Tractables/LogicCircuits.jl/README.md

 As logical sentences become more complicated, it becomes infeasible to manually write down circuits that have the requisite properties that guarantee tractable inference.

 A process called *compilation* can solve this problem.
 Concretely, `LogicCircuits` supports compilation into a particular type of circuit called SDD.
-We construct a SDD manager with seven variables, and then ask to compile our running example circuit into an SDD:
+We construct an SDD manager with four additional variables, and then ask to compile our running example circuit into an SDD:

 ```julia
 manager = SddMgr(7, :balanced)